Healthy Reasons to Cook and Eat in Kansa Utensils

 Is it good to drink water in Kansa?

-Absolutely!
-Drinking water in pure Kansa utensils has a range of health benefits.
+Yes, drinking water in pure Kansa utensils has a range of health benefits.
 According to Ayurveda, the water stored in Kansa has the ability to detoxify the liver, stomach and kidneys.
-The Kansa utensils can kill bacteria and reduce the risk of stomach ulcers.
+Kansa can kill bacteria and reduce the risk of stomach ulcers.